sharabhshukla/iris-flower-classifier/README.rst

     print iris_flower.classify(sepal_length=5,sepal_width=3,petal_length=1,petal_width=0.2)

-    This is my first attempt to learn machine learning and also my first code written in Python! :smile: :snake:
+This is my first attempt to learn machine learning and also my first code written in Python! :snake: